Intergovernmental Panel on Climate Change: Origins

 The predecessor of the IPCC was the Advisory Group on Greenhouse Gases (AGGG).
 Three organizations set up the AGGG in 1986.
 These were the International Council of Scientific Unions, the United Nations Environment Programme (UNEP), and the World Meteorological Organization (WMO).
 The AGGG reviewed scientific research on greenhouse gases.
 It also studied increases in greenhouse gases.
 Climate science was becoming more complicated and covering more disciplines.
 This small group of scientists lacked the resources to cover climate science.

 The United States Environmental Protection Agency sought an international convention to restrict greenhouse gas emissions.
 The Reagan Administration worried that independent scientists would have too much influence.
 The WMO and UNEP therefore created the IPCC as an intergovernmental body in 1988.
 Scientists take part in the IPCC as both experts and government representatives.
 The IPCC produces reports backed by all leading relevant scientists.
 Member governments must also endorse the reports by consensus agreement.
 So the IPCC is both a scientific body and an organization of governments.
 Its job is to tell governments what scientists know about climate change.
 It also examines the impacts of climate change and options for dealing with it.
 The IPCC does this by assessing peer-reviewed scientific literature.

 The United Nations endorsed the creation of the IPCC in 1988.
 The General Assembly resolution noted that human activity could change the climate.
 This could lead to severe economic and social consequences.
 It said increasing concentrations of greenhouse gases could warm the planet.
 This would cause the sea level to rise.
-The effects for humanity would be disastrous if timely steps were not taken.
+The effects on humanity would be disastrous if timely steps were not taken.

 Organization

 Way of working

 The IPCC does not conduct original research.
 It produces comprehensive assessments on the state of knowledge of climate change.
 It prepares reports on special topics relevant to climate change.
 It also produces methodologies.
 These methodologies help countries estimate their greenhouse gas emissions and removals through sinks.
 Its assessments build on previous reports and scientific publications.
-Over the course of six assessments the reports reflect the growing evidence for a changing climate.
+Throughout six assessments the reports reflect the growing evidence for a changing climate.
 And they show how this is due to human activity.